markymawk/BrawlCratePlugins/README.md

 # Installation
-*Python 3.9.x required to run.
-Set the Python install path inside Tools > Settings > BrawlAPI tab.*
+*BrawlCrate v0.37 or newer required.
+Python 3.9.x required.*
-*BrawlCrate v0.37 or newer required for installation & auto-updates.*
+*Set the Python install path inside Tools > Settings > BrawlAPI tab.*

 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
 Click add, then paste the link to this Github repo: https://github.com/markymawk/BrawlCratePlugins
-Then, these plug-ins will download and update automatically!
+These plug-ins will then be downloaded, and future updates will be pulled automatically!

 Feedback welcome @ mawwwk#1068